 Oversight will make available a simulated, sample customer scan target upon request.

-Customers who require audits of Oversight’s third-party suppliers or vendors must pay any costs or fees those vendors charge for participating in customer-requested security evaluations, scans, or security evaluations.
+Customers who require audits of Oversight’s colocation facilities must pay any costs or fees those vendors charge for participating in customer-requested security evaluations, scans, or security evaluations.

 Oversight maintains a Vulnerability Management Program, as part of the greater Risk Management program.
 Vulnerability Management includes systems hardening, patching, internal scanning, external scanning, and penetration testing.

 Oversight will retain Data as required to comply with applicable data protection laws and the Agreement.
-Upon termination or expiration of the Agreement with respect to particular Data not required by Oversight to perform its obligations under the Agreement, Oversight shall promptly and securely remove, erase and destroy the Data from its applications, databases and computer systems, such that no copy of the Data remains or can be accessed in any way.
+Upon termination or expiration of the Agreement with respect to particular Data not required by Oversight to perform its obligations under the Agreement, Oversight shall securely remove, erase and destroy the Data from its applications, databases and computer systems in accordance with the Agreement, such that no copy of the Data remains or can be accessed in any way.
 Oversight shall certify such removal, erasure and destruction of Data in writing to Client upon request.

 Oversight maintains a comprehensive Vendor Management Program that includes evaluating the security posture of suppliers and subcontractors before work is performed and then annually based on risk assessment by Oversight.

 9 SYSTEMS DEVELOPMENT LIFECYCLE

 Oversight’s “Systems Development Lifecycle” process utilizes control standards related to various aspects of the development process such as securing the development environment, source code control, as well as standards around requirements definition, release and deployment, testing and training according to SSAE-18 requirements.
 Oversight uses test systems that exactly duplicate production for the most efficient problem resolution and highest quality testing.